LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 .. member:: file->linkTo(path::string, hard::boolean = false)

-   This method attempts to create a hard or soft link of the file at the specified location.
+   Attempts to create a hard or soft link of the file at the specified location.
    This method may not be available or may not operate consistently across all supported operating systems.

 .. member:: file->chown(user::string)
 .. member:: file->chown(user::string, group::string)